Protecting National Wildlife Refuges

 More than 200 national wildlife refuges have existing oil and gas infrastructure, including 103 refuges with active oil and gas wells.
 This development leads to toxic spills and habitat destruction, and leaves taxpayers to clean up the damage.

 In many places around the country, the surface of the land is considered separate from what is underneath because the oil, gas or minerals are valuable.
-Even in protected lands like wildlife refuges in these areas, the Fish and Wildlife Service (FWS) owns the surface, but rarely has the rights to what lies beneath.
+Even in protected lands like wildlife refuges, the Fish and Wildlife Service (FWS) owns the surface, but rarely has the rights to what lies beneath.
 When companies purchase those mineral rights, they are allowed to drill or mine to get to them.
-Under the constitution, the FWS has to allow access to individual’s private property – even if it is underground.

 But the Service can and should have a say in how that access should occur.
 Defenders is engaging in the FWS’s rule-making process to develop comprehensive regulations for how non-federal oil and gas beneath the Refuge System are accessed and managed.